JnBrymn/JnBrymn.github.io/_drafts/hidden/elastic_search_as_a_timeseries_store.md

+---
+layout: post
+title: Elastic Search as as Timeseries data store
+---
 Hey Baron (and others if you're interested),

 You indicated that we sould talk about ElasticSearch after I got back, so this is an attempt to organize my thoughts.
 We can talk about the details when you have time: